 Antonio Bicchi is Professor of Robotics at the University of Pisa, and Senior Scientist at the Italian Institute of Technology in Genoa.
 He graduated from the University of Bologna in 1988 and was a postdoc scholar at M.I.T.
-Artificial Intelligence lab in 1988–1990.
-He teaches Control Systems and Robotics in the Department of Information Engineering (DII) of the University of Pisa, leads the Robotics group at the Research Center "E. Piaggio'' of the University of Pisa since 1990, where he was Director from 2003 to 2012.
-He is an Adjunct Professor at the School of Biological and Health Systems Engineering of Arizona State University since 2013.
+Artificial Intelligence lab.
+He teaches Robotics and Control Systems in the Department of Information Engineering (DII) of the University of Pisa.
+He leads the Robotics Group at the Research Center "E. Piaggio'' of the University of Pisa since 1990.
+He is the head of the SoftRobotics Lab for Human Cooperation and Rehabilitation at IIT in Genoa.
+Since 2013 he serves ad Adjunct Professor at the School of Biological and Health Systems Engineering of Arizona State University.

 From January, 2023, he is the Editor in Chief of the International Journal of Robotics Reserach (IJRR), the first scientific journal in Robotics.
 He has been the founding Editor-in-Chief of the IEEE Robotics and Automation Letters (2015-2019), which rapidly became the top Robotics journal by number of submissions.
 He has organized the first WorldHaptics Conference (2005), today the premier conference in the field.
 He is a co-founder and President of the Italian Institute of Robotics and Intelligent Machines (I-RIM)

 His main research interests are in Robotics, Haptics, and Control Systems.
 He has published more than 500 papers on international